Newell Sailing Club

 The Club owns several types of sailing boats and kayaks and all members are allowed to use them.
 There is no booking system, if the boat/kayak is available, you can take it.

-We are currently at capacity, meaning that we cannot store any more boats.
-But usually new spots open at the beginning of the season, so if you are interested in becoming a member, please email us or fill in the registration form.
+If you are interested in becoming a member, please email us or fill in the registration form.

 2023 Event Dates